by Kalle Kilpi

 Not too long ago, corporate development departments were focused almost exclusively on acquisitions.
 Now, these teams run a whole spectrum of deal types including corporate venturing, divestments, joint ventures, alliances and partnerships.

-Additionally, companies have started to systematize key processes beyond the core deal sourcing, due diligence and central integration management.
+Additionally, companies have started to systematize key processes beyond the core deal sourcing, M&A due diligence and central integration management.
 Now, key value capture and risk mitigation processes, such as local integration management, employee on-boarding, legal entity rationalization and compliance are becoming well defined and systematized.

 Emergence of venturing, divestments, licensing and partnerships